 3. Get face-to-face.

-Rather than email, instant message or call work colleagues, walk to their desks when you have a question or issue.
+Rather than email, instant message or call work colleagues, walk to their desks if possible when you have a question or issue.
 (It could also improve some of your work relationships!)

 5. Tidy up daily.